 But also, when you’re hosting a gathering you can spend a lot of time getting ready and a lot of money buying ingredients.
 Finding a quality tea you can buy is so helpful.

-It’s super easy to make.
-Simply buy some blackberries and fresh mint sprigs at the store.
+Make sure to have some fresh blackberries and fresh mint sprigs on-hand.
 I actually grow fresh mint in my herb garden.
 You can too!
 Mint is one of the easiest herbs to grow, and, in fact, it can take over like a weed so I’m usually careful to keep it in a container.
 That means all summer long I can step outside to grab a sprig or two of mint to add to my daily tea.
 LOVE!

 Place the blackberries in a small dish next to the tea.
 Then place the mint in a little vase next to the blackberries.
 I also love sharing an assortment of glasses for my tea-drinking friends.
 These Ball jar glasses are all in different sizes and styles.
 So festive!